 You can do the boat tour of Lake Placid, go to the top of White Face Mountain, stop by the North Pole on the way down the mountain and see High Falls Gorge all in one day.
 It may take longer if you plan to hike the mountain or at the falls.

 4865 ft elevation!
-This visit can be done in a couple hours and is a relatively short drive from Mirror Lake.
+This visit can be done in a couple of hours and is a relatively short drive from Mirror Lake.

 We drove up Whiteface Mountain which, has a toll of $17 but, varies according to number of passengers.
 The toll building displays mountain top temperature and visibility along with whether the elevator is open or closed.
 If the elevator is closed, you will have to hike 1/5 mile to the top with side rails to help you climb the rocks and boulders.
 It is doable.
 We saw teens on the way up panting.
 Therefore, this hike is not suitable for toddlers or young children.